 Examples of such advisory groups exist in gTLDs today, such as IFFOR (International Foundation for Online Responsibility).
 Some country code TLD operators have also established similar approaches.
 The BC does not propose that ICANN itself dictate a model, but that registry applicants develop suitable approaches, based on the industry sector for their proposed registry application.
 The proposed approach should be subject to public comment.

-While the BC has reservations about the broad inferences that the phrase “adherence to applicable law” connotes, the BC feels that appending “and common industry/professional practices” to the aforementioned phrase would provide for those situations where national law may not have kept pace with Internet growth and development, or where it is still evolving.
+The BC notes that these safeguards reference “clear and/or regulated entry requirements” and “the registrants’ authorizations, charters, licenses and/or other credentials” rather than the more general reference to “applicable law” of the prior safeguards.
+Such credentials will generally be granted by the jurisdiction in which the registrant is domiciled.
+The BC also feels that appending “and common industry/professional practices” to the aforementioned phrase would provide for those situations where national law may not have kept pace with Internet growth and development, or where it is still evolving.

 The BC notes that initial verification and validation of domain Registrant authorization, charter, license or other relevant credentials will in most cases be performed by Registrars and not by the Registry Operator.
 Typically, the Registry of record would establish such requirements for Registrars who serve their Registry and require a specific clause in a Registry/Registrar agreement.
 In those processes, as well as in those instances where a Registry Operator has reasonable doubt about the Registrant’s credentials, both initial verification and validation and any additional consultation should take place with the supervisory authority for the jurisdiction in which the Registrant is domiciled in order to assure that the responsibilities imposed on Registrars and Registry operators are reasonable.